 Shoes with different drops might encourage you to run better, but you’re going to have to actually make some gait, strike, cadence changes in order for any shoe to help you, barefoot or not.

 Even so, you might consider changing the drop in your running shoes (or even better, changing your running form) if you’re getting chronically injured.
 It’s worth talking to your doctor or physical therapist about what kind of drop would be a good fit for you.
+Your local running store is also an excellent resource on how to match shoes to runners.

 Instead, as we hope that we’ve shown through this article, it’s worth considering how you run and what’s going to be best for you.
 Knowing your heel-to-toe drop will help you make good decisions in the future about your running shoes.